-Negotiations at the United Nations climate summit in Paris this December will adopt a 'pledge and review' approach to cutting global carbon emissions.
-Countries will promise to reduce their emissions by amounts that will be revised later.
-The narrative is that this will "enable an upward spiral of ambition over time"1.
+Negotiations at the United Nations (UN) climate summit in Paris in December 2015 adopted a "pledge-and-review" approach to cutting global carbon emissions.
+Countries promised to reduce their emissions by amounts that will be revised later.
+The narrative is that this will "enable an upward spiral of ambition over time" (Ad Hoc Working Group on the Durban Platform, 2014).
 History and the science of cooperation predict that quite the opposite will happen.

 Climate change is a serious challenge because the atmosphere gives a free ride to countries that emit.
 If some nations sit back and rely on others' efforts, the incentives for anyone to act are weakened.
-Review of the first phase of the Kyoto Protocol at the 2012 UN climate meeting in Doha, for instance, resulted in Japan, Russia, Canada and New Zealand leaving the agreement, frustrating those who kept their promises.
+Review of the first phase of the Kyoto Protocol at the 2012 UN climate meeting in Doha, for instance, resulted in Japan, Russia, Canada, and New Zealand leaving the agreement, frustrating those who kept their promises.

-Success requires a common commitment, not a patchwork of individual ones.
+Success requires a common commitment not a patchwork of individual ones.
 Negotiations need to be designed to realign self-interests and promote cooperation.
 A common commitment can assure participants that others will match their efforts and not free-ride.
 A strategy of "I will if you will" stabilizes higher levels of cooperation.
-It is the most robust pattern of cooperation seen in laboratory and field studies of situations open to free-riding2.
+It is the most robust pattern of cooperation seen in laboratory and field studies of situations open to free-riding (Kraft-Todd et al., 2015).

-A global carbon price - so far excluded from consideration in international negotiations - would be the ideal basis for a common commitment in our view.
+A global carbon price-so far excluded from consideration in international negotiations-would be the ideal basis for a common commitment in our view.
 A price is easy to agree and handle, relatively fair, less vulnerable to gaming than global cap-and-trade systems, and consistent with climate policies already in place, such as fossil-fuel taxes and emissions cap-and-trade.